stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 You will know this step was successful when the CLI says `Node server listening on port 4242!`

-**LocalHost starter page**
+**Localhost starter page**

 Open http://localhost:4242 in the browser to find the "boiler plate" start template for Developer Office Hours.
 For next steps, there are a two paths you can choose to take:

-- 🅰️ **Preloaded:** Create the Checkout Session on as the web page page loads OR
+- 🅰️ **Preloaded:** Create the Checkout Session on as the web page page loads
   - 👉 If you know ahead of time exactly what the customer intends to purchase, you can create the Checkout Session as part of the request in order to fetch this payment page.
 Following this step, the server side renders the ID of the Checkout Session directly into your inline JavaScript.

-- 🅱️ **Async:** Create the Checkout Session "just in time, which executes the Checkout logic in the moment a customer takes action.
+- 🅱️ **Async:** Create the Checkout Session "just in time", which creates the Checkout Session the moment a customer takes action.
   - 👉 If the customer will provide any input that will change their checkout experience, you’ll want to create the Checkout Session just before redirecting.

 **Editing the starter office hours page**

 For the example today, we’ll add an input so the customer can enter a quantity for the number of items (or seats in the case of Subscriptions) they would like to purchase.
-Once the form is submitted, we’ll send an AJAX request to our server to create the checkout session and return it's ID in order for us to redirect on the client.
+Once the form is submitted, we’ll send an AJAX request to our server to create the Checkout Session and return it's ID in order for us to redirect on the client.

-Let’s add a route to the server that will accept a POST request to create a Checkout Sessions.
+Let’s add a route to the server that will accept a POST request to create a Checkout Session.

 I’m going to stop the server, open `server.js`, and then add a route for `/create-checkout-session`.
 For now, we'll start with just this empty route: